 Jump aboard our spectacular Wild North experience as we take you along the most amazing wild landscapes of Ireland’s northern Atlantic coastline for the adventure of a lifetime.

 On this exhilarating discovery of Ireland’s Wild Atlantic Way north route, we will take you off the beaten track to unearth the real Irish culture, sample many culinary delights on route.
-You will also experience amazing adventures such as cycling on Inis Mor island, hiking to the top of Ireland’s holiest mountain, Croagh Patrick, visiting Ireland’s most northerly and sunniest place and setting foot on the wild and famous rock formations at the Giant’s Causeway.
+You can experience amazing adventures such as cycling on Inis Mor island, hiking to the top of Ireland’s holiest mountain, Croagh Patrick, visiting Ireland’s most northerly and sunniest place and setting foot on the wild and famous rock formations at the Giant’s Causeway.

-|SCHEDULE||9:00am – Please arrive by 8:45 AM for a prompt departure.|
+|SCHEDULE||10AM – Please arrive by 09:30 AM for a prompt departure.|

 |WHAT TO BRING||

 *See below for our low season and high season rates.
 Low season is October to March & includes a discount, high season is April to September.

 ** OFFER: USE DISCOUNT CODE “wildnhappy10” TO GET 10% OFF THIS TOUR **

 ** BOOK THIS TOUR NOW FOR ONLY 25% DEPOSIT!
 FREE CANCELLATION UP TO 48 DAYS BEFORE DEPARTURE **